Revenera logo

 The Value & Challenge of Virtual Machines to License Metrics

-For better or worse, (running software in) virtual machines are here to stay.
+For better or worse, running software in virtual machines is here to stay.
 From an enterprise perspective, there are several primary reasons why they are so valuable:

 Next week: The Software Stack and the Best License Metric for You!